 You will need to:

-1. Click the downloaded file to Run the TeamViewer software when the download is complete.
+1. Click the downloaded to Open (or Run) the TeamViewer software when the download is complete.

 2. Then, select Accept or Yes, as prompted, to allow Windows to launch the program.